 - Failing to renew the tenant’s lease.

-According to Washington state laws, domestic violence is any criminal act committed by a “family or household member” against another.
-There are five basic categories of domestic violence: neglect, economic control, sexual assault, emotional abuse, and physical violence.
+According to Washington residential landlord-tenant act and state law, domestic violence is any criminal act committed by a “family or household member” against another.
+There are five basic categories: neglect, economic control, sexual assault, emotional abuse, and physical violence.

-Examples of crimes associated with domestic violence include:
+Examples of crimes associated with this kind of violence include:

 - False imprisonment